haoboguo/MD/README.md

 # MD
-An introduction of molecular dynamics simulations
+An introduction to molecular dynamics simulations
+L2